hasibshaif/google_searcher/README.md

 # Google Searcher

-Google Searcher is a Python script that utilizes Google's Custom Search API to open top search results for a given query in the default web browser.
+This simple Python script utilizes Google's Custom Search API to open top search results for a given query in the default web browser.

 ## Usage